andreschamorro/GISLang/README.md

 Street| array of Point x[], y[] | Define a Street on map
 + | Two types | Return set of elements

+## Language development

+The translator architecture was built with Python.
+It uses several functions written in Python that might exist inside the translator or outside it.
+Inside the translator,  the functions are merely used for token manipulation,  print,  select the right command.
+After being translated from GISLang execute the functions with the parameters taken from the tokens that got translated from GISLang.
+The tokens are preselected,  named with their functionality in the program they might get sent to other functions for further use if needed for token manipulation or to do a specific command as defined by the user that created the language.

+To create the language,  we used a parser implemented in Python named PLY a package that includes Lex and YACC written in Python.
+It uses left to right parsing,  and provides most of the original functionalities of said programs,  which include support for empty productions,  precedence rules,  error recovery,  and support for ambiguous grammars.
+There we defined the characteristics of our language,  its reserved words,  grammatic,  and the general structure for the language.

 ## Credits

 Kevin Aponte.